 It is a sad day when once-credible Christian publications consider the opinions of a few disgruntled former members, already rehashed ad nauseam, of greater weight than the carefully expressed viewpoint of a plurality of local church Elders.

 Even though the story was about specific wrongs done to others, they brought attention to their own pain and how “sad” it was they were being exposed.
 This tactic is called supplication and is meant to cause others to grant them the compassion and support people would normally give to the wronged.

 They then used a tactic I call “tarnishing.”
-Just as your shoes might effect your overall appearance if they are tarnished, they sought to increase public condemnation of the whistleblowers by suggesting they lacked credibility, were motived by malice, and were alone in their concerns.
+Just as your shoes might affect your overall appearance if they are tarnished, they sought to increase public condemnation of the whistleblowers by suggesting they lacked credibility, were motivated by malice, and were alone in their concerns.